-On the Intelligent detections page, configure the anomaly detection, offensive language detection, and alert volume level for insider risk policies.
+On the Intelligent detections page, configure the following settings for insider risk policies:

 Select Save to enable these settings for your insider risk policies.

-Step 5 (required): Create an insider risk management policy
+Step 6: Create an insider risk management policy

 In the Microsoft 365 compliance center, go to Insider risk management and select the Policies tab.

-On the New insider risk policy page, complete the following fields:
+On the Name and description page, complete the following fields: